shambhavi-20/cse15l-lab-reports/Week2_Lab_Report.md

 # Part 2 - Bugs and Symptoms
-- An choosing the bug in reversed of ArrayExamples.java
+- I am choosing the bug in reversed of ArrayExamples.java (Returns a *new* array with all the elements of the input array in reversed order.).
-- A failure inducing input is {1,2,3}:
+- A failure inducing input is {1,2,3}.
+We expect {3,2,1}, but get {0,0,0}.
 ```
   @Test
   public void testReverse1() {